melsman/mlkit/doc/arm64-compiler.md

 release.
 The seed needs a prepared GC Basis cache when its installation is read-only.
 Do not add a cache suffix to the bootstrap flags in that case.

-`MLKIT_BOOTSTRAP_FLAGS` defaults to `-gc`; on macOS it also selects ARM64 linking and a 512 MiB stack for the generated host compiler, avoiding stack exhaustion during native compiler compilation.
+Compiler builds use the seed's default GC mode.
+On macOS, `MLKIT_BOOTSTRAP_FLAGS` selects ARM64 linking and a 512 MiB stack for the generated executables, avoiding stack exhaustion during self-compilation.
 It can be overridden explicitly.
-The low-level `Makefile.arm64` targets `mlkit`, `reml`, and `emitter` produce ARM-emitting executables on the host compiler's architecture. `native` produces ARM64 MLKit and ReML in `bin/darwin-arm64`; `native-tools` adds the native tools. `make arm64_compilers` remains a shortcut for the initial MLKit/ReML host builds.
+The low-level `Makefile.arm64` targets `mlkit`, `reml`, and `emitter` produce native ARM64 executables at `bin/mlkit-arm64`, `bin/reml-arm64`, and `bin/arm64-emitter-test`. `native` builds
+MLKit and ReML directly with the installed native seed in `bin/darwin-arm64`;
+`native-tools` builds the tools with that same seed. `make arm64_compilers` remains a shortcut for the low-level MLKit/ReML builds.

 With `DARWIN_NATIVE=1`, the normal Makefile delegates compiler/tool builds to `Makefile.arm64` and publishes the native executables at the standard `bin/*`